Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

-Finally, we must unwind all the gauge transformations which have been done and return to $\Atemp_{\mu}$.
+.5em {\it Step 3.} Finally, we must unwind all the gauge transformations and return to the solution $\Atemp_{\mu}$ in the temporal gauge.
 As in the last step of the proof of local well-posedness, this requires estimating $A_{0}$ along $s=0$ in the caloric-temporal gauge, where an important ingredient for the latter is the estimates obtained from the hyperbolic equations of \eqref{eq:HPYM}.
-Iterating the techniques developed in \cite{Oh:6stz7nRe} for proving local well-posedness on a short time interval, coupled with some new estimates arising from the conserved energy $\bfE$, leads to the desired estimates.

-For a more rigorous overview of the whole argument of the present paper, we refer the reader to Section \ref{sec:reduction}.
+Iterating the techniques developed in \cite{Oh:6stz7nRe} for proving local well-posedness on a short time interval, coupled with some new estimates arising from the conserved energy $\bfE$, leads to the desired estimates. .5em For a more rigorous overview of the whole argument of the present paper, we refer the reader to Section \ref{sec:reduction}.
 There, the Main Theorem is reduced to Theorems \ref{thm:idEst}--\ref{thm:dynEst}, which essentially correspond to Steps 1--3 in the respective order.